 Atomic Bomb Museum | Nagasaki Travel Guide

-In Nagasaki, very close to where the epicenter of the explosion if the atomic bomb was, is the Atomic Bomb Museum.
+In Nagasaki, Japan, very close to where the epicenter of the explosion of the atomic bomb was, is the Atomic Bomb Museum.
 What happened on August 6 and 9, 1945 should never be repeated, and this museum explains in detail why.

-Upon entering the museum, there is a spiral corridor that makes you think that you are going back in time, from our time to 1945.
-The first thing you will see is a clock paralyzed in time, forever stuck at 11:02, the exact time the terrible bomb exploded.
+Upon entering the museum, there is a spiral corridor that makes you think that you are going back in time.
+You get transported from our time to 1945.
+The first thing you will see is a clock paralyzed in time, forever stuck at 11.02.
+This is the exact time the bomb exploded.
 In the first part of the museum, you can see a replica of how Nagasaki looked just after the explosion.
-In this way, the visitor can experience first hand the impact and destruction of the bomb, which is very impressive.
+This way, the visitor can experience firsthand the impact and destruction of the bomb.
+It is very impressive.

-In the next room, objects that were left after the explosion are on display such as melted bottles, the bones of a human hand glued to a melted glass, burned clothing, a lunchbox with its still charred content and a helmet with the remains of the skull of a victim on the inner surface, among other objects.
-The following section shows the damage caused by the radiation, the damage caused by the explosion, the appeals of the atomic bomb survivors, and the rescue and relief activities that were carried out.
+In the next room, objects that were left after the explosion are on display such as melted bottles and burned clothes.
+Even more poignant are the bones of a human hand glued to a melted glass, and a lunchbox with its still charred content.
+The helmet with the remains of the skull of a victim on the inner surface really makes the terror tangible.
+The following section shows the damage caused by the radiation and the damage caused by the explosion.
+You can also see appeals of the atomic bomb survivors and the rescue and relief activities that were carried out.

 The penultimate section is dedicated to how the first bombs were created and why it was decided to drop them in Japan, from the decision that was taken in the Manhattan Project until August 9 when the second and last atomic bomb was dropped.